AnormCypher/AnormCypher/readme.md

-## Warning
+## Almost there
-This library is not usable yet.
-We'll update this readme when it's ready for some use.
+This library is actually somewhat usable now.
+Soon we'll have it up in maven, etc., for your enjoyment.

 ## AnormCypher
 This is a Neo4j library purely for REST, using the Jerkson JSON parser and the Dispatch REST client library.